Oh Snap! Improving Your Website With Custom Photography

 Okay, that was a little harsh.
-But you should consider what the use of generic photos says about your business.
+But consider what the use of generic photos says about your business.

 Custom photography can be a great way to stand out and offer that personal touch over your competitors.

-If stock photography is required, we always try and choose images that don’t have that generic “stock photography” look to them and add a customized touch to them when possible.
+If stock photography is a necessity, we always try to choose images that don’t have that generic “stock photography” look to them, and add a customized touch through colour and typography when possible.

 In 2015, stock photography isn’t going to cut it.
 Killer sites demand killer photography.